Organizing ideas in mind maps

 The topic Water has two subtopics and it is clear that Impurities and Purification refer to water, but what about Composition and Atmosphere?
 Assuming that they refer to air and inserting a main topic for this, we have:

-To organize things we typically have a structure and elements inserted or embedded in the structure.
-For example, your wardrobe has a structure of compartments and you put what you have in the compartments: social, sports, work and underwear, shoes, socks, accessories.
+To organize things, we typically have a structure and elements inserted or embedded in the structure.
+For example, your wardrobe has a structure of compartments and you put what you have in the compartments: dress clothes, sportswear, work clothes and underwear, shoes, socks, and accessories.

-When a compartment is shared, you define virtual compartments or sectors: pants sector, dress sector, shirt sector, and so on.
+When a compartment is shared, you define virtual compartments or sections: pants section, dress section, shirt section, and so on.

 The main principle of quality of an organization is "a place for everything, each thing in its place".
 The mind map does not have a place for everything and therefore has things out of its place.
-The result might be confusion in the understanding of those who read.
+The result might be confusion in the understanding of those who read it.

 Principle No. 1 of organization: a place for each thing, each thing in its place.